fhiso/legacy-format/serialisation.md

 *substructures*.
 {/}

-If the next *line* is not a *too-deep line* and has a *level* exactly one greater than the *level* of the first *line* of the *tagged structure* being read, the parser *shall* recursively parse this *line* as the first *line* of a new *tagged structure*, and append the resulting new *tagged structure* to the list of *substructures* being read.
+Otherwise, the application *shall* recursively parse the next *line* as the first *line* of a new *tagged structure*.
+Once this new *tagged structure* has been fully parsed, the application *shall* determine whether any of the conditions in {§error-structures} apply, and if so convert the new *tagged structure* into an *error structure* as described in {§error-structures}.
+Regardless of whether the new *tagged structure* is converted into a *error structure*, it is appended to the list of *substructures* being read.

 Parsing continues by inspecting the following *line* to see if it is the start of another *substructure*, as described above.

 {.example ...}
     0 @I1@ INDI